-Achievement of the quality objectives is supported by a system of quality management (SoQM) established by our firm and audit leadership, business process owners, and partners and staff.
+The achievement of the quality objectives is supported by a quality management process (QMP) established by our firm.
+Our Chief Executive has ultimate responsibility and is supported by our Chief Risk & Reputation Officer, Audit leadership, business process owners, and partners and staff.
+We know that everyone at the firm has a part to play.

-Our SoQM includes:
+This QMP includes:

-- Identifying risks to achieving the quality objectives; - Designing and implementing responses to the assessed quality risks; - Monitoring the design and operating effectiveness of the policies and procedures through the use of processintegrated monitoring activities such as real time assurance as well as appropriate audit quality indicators; - Continuously improving the system of quality management when areas for improvement are identified by performing root cause analyses and implementing remedial actions; and - Establishing a quality-related recognition and accountability framework to be used in appraisals, remuneration, and career progression decisions.
+- Identifying risks to achieving the quality objectives; - Designing and implementing responses to the assessed quality risks; - Monitoring the design and operating effectiveness of the policies, controls, processes and procedures through the use of process-integrated monitoring activities such as real time assurance, periodic monitoring and testing of the SoQM, regular testing of engagement files, as well as continuously responding to assurance quality indicators; - Continuously improving the system of quality management when areas for improvement are identified by performing root cause analyses and implementing remedial actions; and - Establishing a quality-related recognition and accountability framework to be used in appraisals, remuneration, and career progression decisions.